uswds/uswds-site/pages/patterns/select-language/two-languages.md

 Inconsistent placement and language selection interface components can be a barrier to users with limited English-language skills, preventing them from easily finding and accessing content in another language.

 ## When to use this pattern
 Use this pattern when the content is available in two languages.
-When content is available in three or more languages, see related pattern <a href="../three-or-more-languages/">Select from three or more languages</a>.
+When content is available in three or more languages, see related pattern <a href="{{ site.baseurl }}/patterns/language-selector/three-or-more-languages/">Select from three or more languages</a>.

 ## When to consider something else
-If your site is primarily one language with a limited set of content available in additional languages, see related pattern <a href="../selected-content/">Find selected content in preferred language</a>.
+If your site is primarily one language with a limited set of content available in additional languages, see related pattern <a href="{{ site.baseurl }}/patterns/language-selector/selected-content/">Find selected content in preferred language</a>.

 ## What's the solution
 Place the language selector button at the top right of the screen above site navigation to allow the user to toggle between two languages.